A-1: Table of Contents and Introduction

 - In the Sermon on the Mount, Christ stated, “by their fruits you will know them.”
 He was referring there to “false prophets” who have their “sheep’s clothing” of brilliant ideas and belief systems, but the real gauge of their trustworthiness was to take a look at their fruits, the results of their ideas and actions.
 “A tree is known by its fruit.”
 (Matthew 7:15-20, 12:33)

-The thief on the cross, for example, expressed his “answer of a good conscience toward God.”
-He showed great faith, trust, even insight when he uttered his cry, “Lord, remember me when You come into Your kingdom.”
+“Doing what God wants” may be nothing more than a repentant heart – “a response to God from a clean conscience”.
+(John 3:21, 1Peter 3:21 – NLT) The thief on the cross, for example, showed “a clean conscience” toward God.
+He manifested great faith, trust, even insight when he uttered his cry, “Lord, remember me when You come into Your kingdom.”
 (Luke 23:42) Such “works” as this final confession may seem small to our human eyes, but in God’s eyes it is big.

 Unlike the other thief, he was honest and not proud, able to acknowledge that he had led a sinful life.
 On top of that he had the courage and humility to throw himself upon God’s mercy.
 His repentance was the act of one who “does what is true.”
 And those who “worship the Father in spirit and truth” are the ones whom “the Father is seeking.”
 “Behold, You delight in truth in the inward being.”
 (John 3:21, 4:23, Psalm 51:6 – ESV)

 Not everyone, of course, has led a life of extreme sinfulness like the thief on the cross.
-Many peace-loving people try to obey their conscience, and it could be said of them that their “deeds” were “done in God”.
+Many peace-loving people try to obey their conscience, and it could be said of them that “they are doing what God wants” .
 For them that conviction of sinfulness may be rather weak; as a result, unlike the thief, they may not sense much need for a big act of contrition.

 Does that mean we can be saved by works?
 Not quite.
-In the end, salvation is still a gift, one that we must choose to accept.
-But the opportunity to even make that choice may not present itself if one has been “practising evil”, or if it is presented, one may find it difficult (because of pride), or may feel unworthy, to accept the gift; and in many such cases, he or she turns away.
-Thankfully, many also receive God’s gift and experience marvelous deliverance from their former sinful lives.
+But Scripture does make it plain that we are judged by our works.
+In the end, Salvation is still a gift, one that we must choose to accept.
+But the opportunity to even make that choice may not present itself if one has been “practicing evil”, or if it is presented, one may find it difficult (because of pride), or may feel unworthy, to accept the gift; and in many such cases, he or she turns away.
+(John 3:20) Thankfully, many also receive God’s gift and experience marvelous deliverance from their former sinful lives.

 And for those who have led good lives (according to their conscience and the Light given to them) but have not had the opportunity to come to Christ before approaching death’s door (as did the thief on the cross), then it only seems reasonable that that opportunity would be offered to them in the Afterlife.
 If they have had a decent opportunity in this life but refused it, well, that is a different story.
-But in the end only God knows fully the state of a person’s heart and whether or not they have come or are coming to the Light.
+But in the end only God knows fully the state of a person’s heart and whether or not they have come to the Light or are on their way towards the Light.

 How do you respond to Jesus?
 That’s what it boils down to.
 Maybe someone never heard or saw the need in their life, but when finally they meet the Lord in some way, because their works were done in God, they respond favorably to the invitation and are welcomed into the Kingdom.